akshephard/btu_logger/config_pros_cons.md

 while testing and switch files in the code.
 I found it more convenient to be able to comment out a line and get rid of a setting.

-I did read of possibly security issues with yaml files due to the flexibility of data structures you can create.
-I am using safe_load in all of my projects mitigate this.
+I did read of possibly [security issue](https://security.openstack.org/guidelines/dg_avoid-dangerous-input-parsing-libraries.html) with yaml files due to the flexibility of data structures you can create with embedded code.
+I am using safe_load in all of my projects to mitigate this.